wp-plugins/contactuscom/readme.txt

 1. Login to your WordPress admin
 2. Unzip the contactus.zip file.
 3. Upload the ContactUs folder (not just the files in it!) to your wp-contents/plugins folder.
 If you're using FTP, use 'binary' mode.
-4. Upon successful upload, activate the plugin by clicking the â€œActivate Pluginâ€ link.
+4. Upon successful upload, activate the plugin by clicking the "Activate Plugin" link.
 5. Click on the ContactUs.com plugin
-6. Copy/paste your own ContactUs.com website code into the â€œContactUs.com JavaScript Codeâ€.
+6. Copy/paste your own ContactUs.com website code into the "ContactUs.com JavaScript Code".
-7. Press â€œSave Changesâ€.
+7. Press "Save Changes".
 8. Go back to your ContactUs.com Client Admin, to the "Website Code" section.
-Press â€œCheck Code Installationâ€ to check that the code has been installed corrected.
+Press "Check Code Installation" to check that the code has been installed corrected.
 9. Open up your website to confirm that the ContactUs form experience is online.

 Detailed instructions, which screenshots, on how to implement the ContactUs.com Wordpress can be found <a href="http://help.contactus.com/entries/23229688-Adding-the-ContactUs-com-Plugin-for-WordPress" target="_blank">here</a>.